|

 when I later rolled over).
 Curiously, I've noted

-on three occasions that when a sore throat accompanied
+on a few occasions that when a sore throat accompanied

 the fever, it completely resolved within seconds of